Continuous Integration (CI) is a software development practice that

-Setting up a CI Pipeline with Jenkins and GitLab CI
+setting up a CI pipeline using Jenkins and GitLab CI in detail.

 Understanding Continuous Integration